 The council enforces two off-street car parks located at the Sobell Leisure Centre on Isledon Road, and in front of the RSPCA Harmsworth Animal Hospital on Sonderburg Road.

-London local authorities can issue parking tickets if a vehicle is seen by CCTV operators to be parking:
+Local authorities can issue parking tickets if a vehicle is parked illegally by a CCTV operator

 - at bus stops